DavisBrian/DavisBrian.github.io/_posts/2015-05-04-May the Fourth Be with Us.md

 ##  Max.   :25.0   Max.   :120.00
 {% endhighlight %}

-You can also embed plots, for example:
+See if I can also embed plots, for example:

 ![plot of chunk unnamed-chunk-2](/figures/unnamed-chunk-2-1.png)